akkaweb/database-backup/README.md

 # DatabaseBackup
-*DatabaseBackup* is a CakePHP plugin to handle backups.
+*DatabaseBackup* is a CakePHP plugin to create and handle backups.

 ## Installation
 You can install the plugin via composer: